 - 1. Use physical restraint, defined as placing of hands on a pupil in a manner that is reasonable and necessary to quell a disturbance, provide self-protection, protect the pupil or others from physical injury, obtain possession of a weapon or other dangerous object on the person of the pupil, maintain the orderly conduct of a pupil including but not limited to relocating a pupil in a waiting line, classroom, lunchroom, or other non-campus facility or within control of the pupil and protect property from serious harm. - 2.
 A teacher has the authority to hold a pupil to strict accountability for disorderly conduct in school, on the way to or from school, or during intermission or recess.
 However, a person who is employed by the District may not inflict or cause to be inflicted corporal punishment on a pupil. - 3.
 Remove a student from a class session for sufficient cause. - 4.
-Detain a student after school for up to minutes with due consideration for bus transportation. - 5.
+Detain a student after school for up to \\\ minutes with due consideration for bus transportation. - 5.
 The Supervising Teacher may recommend suspension and the expulsion of a student to the Board. - 6.
 Not participate in reciting the Pledge of Allegiance.

-Legal Reference: § 20-4-302, MCA Discipline and punishment of students

-§ 2_0-5-103, MCA Compulsory attendance and excuses

-§ 20-5-202, MCA Suspension and expulsion § 20-5-201, MCA Duties and sanctions
+§ 20-4-302, MCA § 2[]0-5-103, MCA § 20-5-202, MCA § 20-5-201, MCA Discipline and punishment of students Compulsory attendance and excuses Suspension and expulsion Duties and sanctions